-- 3.1.
-All staff, supply staff, volunteers, visitors, governors and contractors understand safeguarding children is everyone's responsibility.
-Any person who receives a disclosure of abuse, an allegation or suspects that abuse may have occurred must report it immediately to Karen Harper (DSL) or, in their absence, to one of the deputy DSLs.
-In the absence of either of the above, concerns will be brought to the attention of the most senior member of staff on site. - 3.2 Staff must maintain a good working knowledge of the Buckinghamshire Continuum of Need

-The Continuum of Need Buckinghamshire Safeguarding Children Partnership
+- 3.1 All staff, supply staff, volunteers, visitors, governors and contractors understand that safeguarding children is everyone's responsibility.
+Any person who receives a disclosure of abuse, an allegation or suspects that abuse may have occurred must report it immediately to Karen Harper (Designated Safeguarding Lead; DSL) or, in their absence, to one of the safeguarding team.
+In the absence of either of the above, concerns will be brought to the attention of the most senior member of staff on site. - 3.2 Staff must maintain a good working knowledge of the Buckinghamshire Continuum of Need The Continuum of Need Buckinghamshire Safeguarding Children Partnership

-(buckssafeguarding.org.uk) and any updates and how it should be used to inform decision making regarding a referral to First Response. - 3.3 Staff must have the skills, knowledge and understanding to keep both looked after children and previously looked after children safe.
+(buckssafeguarding.org.uk) and any updates and how it should be used to inform decision making regarding a referral to First Response.

-- 3.4 Staff must understand vulnerability and that barriers exist when recognising abuse.
-Consider the following groups who may have increased vulnerability: - Young carers - Children with SEND - Children living with domestic abuse - M Children whose parents suffer with poor mental health, including substance misuse - ☐ Criminal exploitation, including sexual exploitation, County Lines radicalisation and gang involvement - Looked after children and previously looked after children - ☐ Children who have a social worker - Privately fostered children - Asylum seekers - So-called Honour Based Violence, including FGM and forced marriage - Children who frequently go missing or whose attendance is a concern - Children who are part of the LGBTQ+ group - Children who are at risk of discrimination due to faith and belief, race or ethnicity. - 3.5.
-The Governing Body understands and fulfils its safeguarding responsibilities.
+- 3.3 Staff must have the skills, knowledge and understanding to keep both looked after children and previously looked after children safe. - 3.4 Staff must understand vulnerability and that barriers exist when recognising abuse.
+Consider the following groups who may have increased vulnerability: - Young carers - Children with SEND - Children living with domestic abuse - Children who experiencing poor mental health - Children whose parents suffer with poor mental health, including substance misuse - Criminal exploitation, including sexual exploitation, County Lines radicalisation and gang involvement - Look after children and previously look after children - Children who have a social worker - Privately fostered children - Asylum seekers - So-called Honour Based Violence, including FGM and forced marriage - Children who frequently go missing or whose attendance is a concern - Children who are part of the LGBTQ+ group - Children who are at risk of discrimination due to faith and belief, race or ethnicity - ☑ Children who have English as an additional language (EAL) - Children who are living in temporary accommodation - Children with parents within the criminal court system (in prison or custody). - 3.5 The Governing Body understands and fulfils its safeguarding responsibilities.